tiesen243/neural-network/README.md

 - [License](#license)

 ## Introduction
 This project is a simple implementation of a neural network with a single layer of perceptrons.
-The neural network is trained to recognize handwritten digits from the MNIST dataset.
+The neural network is trained to prediction type of product based on its width and height.
+The dataset is generated with random values and the neural network is trained with the perceptron learning algorithm.

 ## Dependencies
 - Python 3.12